 The crate drifted for days with the waves and wind.
-Danaë comforted her son in the cold, hungry darkness as best she could.
-“Sleep, babe, and sea, be still, and slumber our unmeasured ill!”
-She prayed desperately to her former lover for deliverance — or, failing that, for a quick end to her and her child’s suffering.
-“Oh, may some change of fate, sire Zeus, from thee descend, our woes to end!
-But if this prayer, too overbold, offend thy justice, yet be merciful to me!”
+Danaë comforted her son in the cold, hungry darkness as best she could: “Sleep, babe, and sea, be still, and slumber our unmeasured ill!”
+She prayed desperately to her former lover for deliverance — or, failing that, for a quick end to her and her child’s suffering: “Oh, may some change of fate, sire Zeus, from thee descend, our woes to end!
+But if this prayer be overbold and offends thy justice, yet be merciful to me!”

 Whether because Zeus had heard her prayer, or simply because the Fates had ordained it, the crate washed up at last on the shore of the island known as Seriphos.
 There lived on Seriphos a kindly man named Dictys, who, despite being the brother of the king of the island, preferred the life of a humble fisherman.
 Walking home along the beach one evening, he stumbled upon the waterlogged crate there where it lay in the sand.
 Hearing wailing and weeping coming from inside it, he pried it open to reveal its pitiful contents.